Close Menu

 Hello!
 What have we here?
 Billy Dee Williams, the renowned actor, doesn’t appear to be troubled by the racial practice of blackface?
 During an interview with Bill Maher on his podcast, “Club Random,” the 87-year-old actor discussed the 1965 film adaptation of Shakespeare’s “Othello,” in which Laurence Olivier portrayed the title role of a Moor—a Black man.
 He thus acted in blackface.

-According to the Oxford English Dictionary the term “Blackface” refers “to the practice of wearing makeup to imitate the appearance of a Black person.
+According to the Oxford English Dictionary, the term “Blackface” refers to “the practice of wearing makeup to imitate the appearance of a Black person.”
 The use of such makeup was associated with minstrel shows in the United States from the 1830s until the mid-20th century; it is now regarded as highly offensive.”

 Williams recalled, “When [Olivier] did ‘Othello,’ I fell out laughing.
 He stuck his a** out and walked around with his ass because Black people are supposed to have big a**es.”
 This is indeed a racist cliche, Mr. Williams.

 Blackface was quickly criticized by Maher, who sought to pull it back.
-Williams said, “I thought it was hysterical,” he laughed.
+Williams said, “I thought it was hysterical,” and he laughed.
 “I adored it.
 That kind of stuff is my fave.”

 Maher persisted in challenging Williams, asserting that it is improper to wear blackface.
 Williams said, “Why not?
 You should do it,” Williams exclaimed.
 “If you’re an actor, you should do anything you want to do.”